 Now let us investigate the heat transport for individual waves.
-Fig. 4 shows the differential heat flux convergence vs. forcing for m = 1, 2, and 3 separately, again measured by twice the cos y component.
-At low driving m = 2 transports most of the heat, whereas for medium and large drivings m = 1 dominates. m = 3 (and shorter waves) have a negligible contribution to the heat flux at all forcings.
-Here the model agrees with analytic and numerical studies and observations (see Introduction) in the selection of a wave longer than the least unstable wave as dominant.
+Figure 4 shows the differential heat flux convergence versus forcing for m = 1, 2, and 3 separately, again measured by twice the cosy component.
+At low driving m = 2 transports most of the heat, whereas for medium and large drivings m = 1 dominates; m =3 (and shorter waves) have a negligible contribution to the heat flux at all forcings.
+Here the model agrees with analytic and numerical studies and observations (see the introduction) in the selection of a wave longer than the least unstable wave as dominant.

 The major results above have previously been documented by Cehelsky and Tung (1991).
 However, that work did not address how the dominant wave is selected and what will be the equilibrated temperature gradient, except at high drivings.
-These points can be explained here via a conceptual model for this case of $\delta = 1.3$.
+These points will be explained here via a conceptual model for this case of $\delta = 1.3$.

 b.
-A Conceptual Model
+A conceptual model

-Fig. 5 schematically displays what is expected for our nonlinear system of two unstable waves.
+Figure 5 schematically displays what is expected for our nonlinear system of two unstable waves.
 For very low forcings, no waves will be unstable (as predicted by Fig. 1) and there will be no eddy heat transport.
 The equilibrated temperature gradient will simply adjust to the imposed gradient.
-This is the so-called Hadley regime, which we name Regime A, and it exists for $\Delta T^{\dagger} < \Delta \overline{T}{\rm cr,m2}$.
+This is the so-called Hadley regime, which we name Regime A, and it exists for $\Delta T^{\dagger} < \Delta \overline{T}{cr,m^2}$.
+Here $\Delta \overline{T}{cr,m^2}$ is the critical gradient for wavenumber 2 from a linear stability analysis of the zonal mean flow.